Greek Statue Tattoos

 Though there are statues of feminine figures (often goddesses,) the Greeks favored the male form.

-Young men were admired for their virile spirit and lithe bodies, so sculptors would often try to capture that athleticism.
+Young men were admired for their spirit and bodies, so sculptors would often try to capture that athleticism.

 This is just another way to appreciate the human form in all its glory.